 - 1875 to 1887 – S Liebmann’s Sons

-The pre-Prohibition growth of the business over this period is demonstrated by an advertisement printed in the May 19, 1912 issue of the Brooklyn Daily Eagle.
-It contained a map depicting the size of the brewery in 1912 and stated:
+This pre-prohibition growth in output certainly coincided with expansion of the physical plant which was demonstrated by an advertisement printed in the May 19, 1912 issue of the Brooklyn Daily Eagle.
+It included a map depicting the size of the brewery in 1912 and stated:

 This drawing shows the great space now occupied by the S. Liebmann’s Sons Brewery, Brooklyn.
 58 years ago it occupied but one small building.